abhiramready/Habit-System/Habits/LearnProgramming/2021-LearnProgramming.md

 ## November

 * Built a calculator using JavaScript, [demo](https://codepen.io/abhiramready/full/QWvoBwV)
 * Learnt basics of Next.js
+* Started working on a 25+5 timer with React, last project in my FreeCodeCamp Frontend Certification Course

 ## October